Machine learning analysis of dimensional reduction conjecture for nonequilibrium Berezinskii-Kosterlitz-Thouless transition in three dimensions: Universal jump of helicity modulus

 where $\boldsymbol{v}=(v, 0, 0)$ is parallel to $x$-direction.
+The derivation of Eq.~\eqref{spin_correlation_3D} with the spin-wave approximation is presented in Appendix \ref{sec:spin_wave_approximation}.
 According to the dimensional reduction conjecture, the transverse direction of the driven disordered system corresponds to the spatial direction of the lower-dimensional counterpart (see Fig.~\ref{fig_DR_concept}).
 Thus, from Eqs.~\eqref{effective_temperature}, the transverse exponent $\eta_\perp(\Delta)$ is given by

 in terms of the exponent $\eta_\mathrm{2D}(T)$ for the 2D XY model.
 Since the longitudinal direction is mapped to the time direction of the lower-dimensional system by the dimensional reduction, a simple scaling argument implies